ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Call REST API
-Call a REST web service.
+This function calls a REST web service.
+It supports the standard REST methods: GET, HEAD, POST, PUT, DELETE and OPTIONS.

-The function parameters determine the type of call (GET, POST, etc), the URL, and optionally the headers and body.
+The function parameters determine the type of call, the URL, and optionally the headers and body.
+The results include the text or structured (JSON) result from the web service, and additional information including the elapsed time.

  ![screenshot: fn-utilities-call-rest-api ](./screenshots/fn-utilities-call-rest-api.png)